 If competing products are marketed ahead of the Company's products, or at lower prices, or cover a broader therapeutic spectrum, or are found to be more effective or better tolerated, sales of the Company's products would be adversely affected.
-Although some of the Company's products are "first-in-class" due to their mechanism of action, many companies are targeting tumor DNA repair pathways and have drug candidates in clinical development, in particular large international pharmaceutical companies.
+Although some of the Company's products are "first-in-class" due to their mechanism of action, many companies are targeting the same indications and have drug candidates in clinical development, in particular large international pharmaceutical companies.

-Many of the competitors developing cancer treatments have resources and experience significantly greater than the Company's in research, access to patients for clinical trials, drug development, financing, manufacturing, marketing, technology, and personnel.
+Many of the competitors developing treatments in the field of oncology and rare diseases have resources and experience significantly greater than the Company's in research, access to patients for clinical trials, drug development, financing, manufacturing, marketing, technology, and personnel.
 In particular, large pharmaceutical companies have much more experience than Valerio Therapeutics in conducting clinical trials and obtaining regulatory approvals.